 All migration agents are not legal practitioners but all migration agents are regulated by the Migration Agents Registration Authority.

 A migration agent currently needs to complete a post-graduate diploma in immigration law together with some practical and oral assessments to obtain a licence to provide immigration advice and assistance.

 Advice is provided under section 276 of the Migration Act 1958.

-Immigration lawyer skills and qualifications
+Australian immigration lawyer skills and qualifications

-A lawyer is also known as an Australian legal practitioner and would have completed either the equivalent of an Australia law degree or completed a program offered by the Legal Practitioners Admission Board in their state or territory and then been admitted as a solicitor or legal practitioner in their state or territory.
+A lawyer is also known as an Australian legal practitioner and would have completed either the equivalent of an Australian law degree or completed a program offered by the Legal Practitioners Admission Board in their state or territory and then been admitted as a solicitor or legal practitioner in their state or territory.

 An immigration lawyer (or immigration attorney or migration lawyer) will also hold a practising certificate which is issued by their local law society.

-They are regulated by relevant Law Societies and the Legal Services Commissioner or similar.
+They are regulated by relevant law societies and the Legal Services Commissioner or similar.